Princess & Frog Splash Mountain Ride Reimagining: Closure Timeline & Concept Art

 Despite its duration, that was the only tidbit about the actual attraction that came from the roundtable.
 The rest was about Tiana’s cultural impact, the creative process behind the upcoming attraction, and Imagineers efforts to research New Orleans to tell a story that’s as authentic to the region as it is to the characters’ stories.
 There wasn’t much substance about the proposed ride.

-Ultimately, that’s our perspective on the feasibility of this overhaul timeline and likely closure date for Splash Mountain.
-Personally, I hope Splash Mountain closes before TRON Lightcycle Run opens in Spring 2023 to give Imagineering a more time to produce a high-quality attraction, and not just a quick and superficial redo.
+Ultimately, that’s our perspective on the feasibility of this overhaul timeline for Splash Mountain to be transformed into Tiana’s Bayou Adventure.
+Personally, I hope Imagineering is given as much time as necessary to produce a high-quality attraction, and not just a quick and superficial redo.

 Both Splash Mountain and Princess and the Frog deserve better than that.
 This reimagining NEEDS the very best creative talent, budget, time, and all other resources.
 I hope Disney is cognizant of the fact that the Splash Mountain reimagining is going to be under a microscope, both from fans and in the mainstream.